-On Wednesday, November 30th at 7:30pm the SinaiFree Film Society will engage in a provocative conversation about the classic novel and film starring Bela Lugosi.
-We will explore issues such as:
+On November 30, 2022 the SinaiFree Film Society hosted a lively conversation about the classic novel and film starring Bela Lugosi.
+We explored issues such as:

 - Does Bram Stoker’s 1897 novel incorporate antisemitic tropes, such as the blood libel and a fear of outsiders from Eastern Europe?
 Dracula, a stranger from the East, comes to London at a time of social unrest.